mertkilickaplan/secondbrain/docs/ENVIRONMENT_VARIABLES.md

 # Environment Variables Guide

-Complete reference for all environment variables used in Second Brain Lite.
+Complete reference for all environment variables used in WhichNotes.

 ## Required Variables